How to Monitor Storage Performance with a Single Application

 My organization has multiple storage solutions with different models for the same vendor, and different models across different vendors.
 Each product has its own set of management tools for storage monitoring, capacity planning and storage management.
 However, this is a headache because we have to keep bouncing between the tools in order to look at everything.
 Is there a storage monitoring solution that handles performance monitoring for the major vendors in a single application?

 There are storage monitoring solutions on the market to handle this sort of problem.
 One of them is SolarWinds’ Storage Resource Monitor, which has a useful interface, operates with the major storage systems (EMC, Dell, NetApp, Pure Storage, IBM, HP, Hitachi, etc.) and their SAN and NAS offerings, and gives you a good view on performance, including predictive analysis to help you plan to avoid storage capacity and performance problems in real-time.
 Let’s take a look at what it can do.

-Most vendor monitoring tools fallen into one of two categories:
+Most vendor monitoring tools have fallen into one of two categories:

 - Client which needs to be installed on administrator workstations